jhilikb/UCS671/README.md

 1. Start with Connecting
-2. Start with Dockers: DockerRun
+2. Start with Dockers and Using it: Docker, DockerUse
 3. Learn to build Dockers: DockerBuild